 Board Committees

-The four standing committees of the Board are the Audit Committee, Management Development and Compensation Committee, Nominating and Corporate Governance Committee and Risk Committee.
-These committees are described below.
-The Board has established written charters for each of its four standing committees.
+The four standing committees of the Board are the Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Risk Committee.
 Our Board of Directors may also establish various other committees to assist it in carrying out its responsibilities.